 Finding additional support from weight loss groups, family members and friends can also help you stay on track.

 Struggling with Weight Regain After Stopping?
-Readjust Your Approach
+Try Re-adjusting Your Approach.

 Weight regain can feel discouraging but it does not mean that you or the medications have failed.
 It’s a temporary setback.
 Together, we can discuss options to restart your weight loss journey, from lifestyle changes and the MWL@NJBC program to weight loss surgery (if you qualify).
 We’re here to support you every step of your weight loss journey.